 EPG cables are resistant to oil in accordance with VDE 0472 (Part 803/test type B) and to hydrolysis in accordance with VDE 0282 (Part 10).
 They are free of silicone and halogens.
 In comparison with PUR cables, they are only somewhat resistant to media, frequent flexing and continuous torsion.
 PVC cables are oil resistant.
-The UL certification "AWM E64638 STYLE20789"
+The UL certification "AWM E64638 STYLE20789 105C VW-1SC NIKKO" is documented on the cable.

-the cable.
 TPE wires with braided sleeving are oil resistant and highly flexible.